Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Example: a minimal permission policy (drop-in text)

-Purpose: Protect sensitive information while enabling fast collaboration.
+Purpose: Secure sensitive information while enabling swift collaboration.

 Defaults: